| |

 Peter

-Family Chair in Intellectual Property Law and is the
+Family Chair in Intellectual Property Law and was the

 founding director of the Intellectual Property Law Center